vansteensellab/PARM/README.md

 ```

 This will read the mutagenesis matrix and the hits for the sequence `sequence_of_interest` and generate the plot.
-By default, **PARM** stored the result plot as a PDF inside the input dir.
+By default, **PARM** stores the result plot as a PDF inside the input dir.
 This can be changed using optional arguments.

 Run `parm plot --help` for additional help on that.